Healthy Pumpkin Bread

 This post may include affiliate links.
 Thank you for your support.

-This healthy pumpkin bread is made with fiber-rich whole wheat flour, naturally sweetened with maple syrup and packed with warm spices.
+This healthy pumpkin bread is made with whole wheat flour and naturally sweetened.
 It’s moist, fluffy and makes for the perfect fall treat.
-Plus, it can easily be made vegan.

-• I used fiber-rich whole wheat pastry flour instead of traditional all-purpose flour.
+- We’re using fiber-rich whole wheat pastry flour instead of traditional all-purpose flour

 Ingredients Needed